audunarn/ANYtimeseries/docs/README.md

 ## Basic Workflow

 1. **Load data** – open one or more time-series files.
 The application automatically groups files with common variables for an efficient workflow.
+When loading OrcaFlex studies you can optionally preload `.sim` files so that object/variable listings appear instantly.
 2. **Inspect variables** – select variables and preview the data in table form.
 3. **Manipulate series** – apply predefined operations or build custom expressions to create new series.
 4. **Visualise** – choose from several plot types and engines (Plotly, Bokeh or Matplotlib) to explore the results.